narismadz/CheckInAppSimple/README.md

 ## 4 Create Power Apps via template upload (CheckInAppSimple-Location_Report.zip)
   - Go to https://make.powerapps.com/
   - Import canvas app using as new and fix other dependencies
+  - If you want only Bing Map, upload Bing map only .zip file
   - Edit this app
   - Go to first screen app edit the image properties and input your Google API key (Pic2)
   - At data tab, edit SPO site to target your SPO List (Pic3 and Pic4)